How I Work

 IFS is a way of understanding your inner world as a system of parts rather than a single, unified self.

 In IFS, we get curious about these parts.
 What are they protecting?
 What are they afraid would happen if they stopped?
 What do they need?
-This approach is especially powerful for people who feel stuck in patterns they can’t think their way out of, because the pattern isn’t a thinking problem.
-It’s a parts problem.
+This approach is especially powerful for people who feel stuck in patterns they can’t think their way out of.
+The pattern is a parts problem, not a thinking problem.

 I completed Level 1 and Level 2 training through the IFS Institute.
 Level 2 focused specifically on working with anxiety, depression, and shame, which are the states most of my clients are navigating.